 Your furry friend should have the best bed possible, and this repurposing idea turns a vintage suitcase into a stunning pet bed.
 You’ll need a vintage suitcase, your pet’s favorite blanket, or a pillow with a waterproof case.
 Accidents happen, and you want to make it as easy to clean as possible so you don’t have to throw it away.

-This chic pet bed repurposing idea is easy to pack up and take with you when you go on adventures with your pet.
+This chic pet bed is easy to pack up and take with you when you go on adventures with your pet.

 14. Silverware Into Plant Markers

-Give your silverware a quick wipe down and let it dry to start this repurposing idea.
+Give your silverware a quick wipe down and let it dry.
 Get your stencils and carefully write your plant name on each one.
 You can paint a small picture of the vegetable if you don’t want to write.
 Let it dry.
 It’s a good idea to apply a layer of clear sealant to make your paint last longer.
 Stick the handle of the silverware into your planter with the main portion sticking up.

 Slightly rusted or tarnished silverware give a rustic charm to these plant markers.